DON’T MISS

 Things to consider when getting a cat

 Cats are popular as pets in the Netherlands for so many reasons, from being relatively independent to hunting pests.
-Still, there are plenty of expenses and responsibilities to keep in mind when buying one, from pet supplies to vaccinations.
+Still, there are plenty of expenses and responsibilities to keep in mind when buying one, from pet supplies to vaccinations and pet insurance.

 A sustainable way to keep mice away